-It is my pleasure to submit the proposed 2022-2023 Budget for the Scappoose Urban Renewal District for your consideration.
-The District is newly established, having become effective in December of 2019, and this is the third budget ever prepared.
+It is my pleasure to submit the proposed 2023-2024 Budget for the Scappoose Urban Renewal District for your consideration.
+The District was established relatively recently, having become effective in December of 2019.
 City Staff's efforts to establish the District - at the direction of Scappoose City Council - began in earnest in 2018 with the hiring of ECONorthwest and Tiberius Solutions, LLC to complete an urban renewal feasibility study to evaluate the benefits and drawbacks of using urban renewal as a tool to invest in infrastructure and other needed community projects in the City's industrial areas and downtown commercial core.
-The results of the feasibility study were encouraging to Council and they instructed staff to pursue development of an Urban Renewal Area.
+The results of the feasibility study were encouraging to Council, which then instructed staff to pursue development of an Urban Renewal Area.

 Working with the same consultant team, staff completed an extensive public involvement process and completed the Urban Renewal Plan and Report.
-These documents were presented to City Council for a first reading on October 21, 2019 and then for a final vote to approve on November 19, 2019 by a non-emergency Ordinance.
+These documents were presented to City Council for a first reading on October 21, 2019, and then for a final vote to approve on November 19, 2019, by a non-emergency Ordinance.